Keksuccino/docs_fancymenu/docs/placeholders.md

 ```
 {"placeholder":"webtext","values":{"link":"http://somewebsite.com/textfile.txt"}}
 ```
-Example output: Text content from the URL
+Example output: `Welcome to the server!`

 ## Random Text (randomtext)
 Returns a random line from a text file, URL, or direct plain text.
 The text changes at specified intervals.